 The MIAMO team was attracted to this area because of the stone lines.

 These lines are composed of large flat rocks made of a granitic type stone called Tonolite.
 They are surrounded by artificial mounds covered by similar stones.

-Until recently they were ignored.
+Until recently the lines were ignored.
 Historians guessed that they were once a wall built by farmers in the 1800s.
-But in 2014 two high school students Kate Lida and Emily Wearing studied the lines.
+But in 2013 two high school students Kate Lida and Emily Wearing studied the lines.
 They could not prove that the line was once a wall, but it is possible it was built by dairy farmers.
 We do not know how old the line is so it could have been built by first Americans.
 A report of the work was co-authored by their professor Dr. Michael Wing and published in 2015.

 Michael Wing, Kate Lida and Emily Wearing, 2015 Stone-by-Stone Metrics at Point Reyes National Seashore, Marine County, Alta, California, California Archaeology, vol. 7, no. 2, pp. 245-264.

 I am a geologist and not an archaeologist.
 And so, the story of the discovery of the Tomales Point Mounds begins with the rocks.
 Archaeologists and historians have long ago abandoned any interest in Tomales Point because they believe there are no artifacts to be found there.
 In fact, one archaeologist commented on one of my papers, “So you think you have discovered something hundreds of years of study have missed”?